Official websites use .gov

 Content:

-STDs are caused by bacteria, viruses, or parasites.
-Millions of Americans are infected with some type of STD every year, with half of diagnoses occurring in teens and young adults between the ages of 15 and 24.
-Common STDs include chlamydia, gonorrhea, genital herpes, HIV, and HPV (human papillomavirus) infection.
+Certain bacteria, viruses, and parasites cause STIs.
+Millions of Americans get an STI every year, and many of those infections are in teens and young adults.
+Common STIs include chlamydia, gonorrhea, genital herpes, HIV, and HPV infection.

-Left untreated, certain STDs can cause devastating and long-term health problems such as blindness, brain damage, infertility, birth defects, and even death.
-Fortunately, all STDs can be treated, and some can be cured entirely.
-STD testing can help you get diagnosed and treated so you may avoid serious complications.
+Left untreated, certain STIs can cause long-term health problems such as blindness, brain damage, infertility, birth defects, and even death.
+Fortunately, all STIs can be treated, and some can be cured.
+However, that doesn't prevent you from getting infected again if you don't take steps to prevent infection.
+STI testing can help you get diagnosed and treated so you may avoid serious complications.

-Other names: STD screening, STI (sexually transmitted infections) test, STI screening
+Other names: STD screening, STI (sexually transmitted infection) tests, STI screening, STD testing

 What are they used for?

-STD tests are used to find out if you have been infected with an STD.
-Testing can help you get the treatment you need and may help prevent the spread of disease.
+STI tests are used to find out if you have been infected with an STI.
+Testing can help you get the treatment you need and may help prevent the spread of infection.

-• Women 21 years and older.
-Women in this age group should get a Pap smear to check for abnormalities in the cervix.
-These include precancerous changes which can be caused by HPV (human papillomavirus).
+• Women 21 to 30 years old.
+Women in this age group should get a Pap smear to check for cell changes in the cervix that could become cancer if not treated.
+These can be caused by HPV (human papillomavirus).

-• Pregnant women.
-Pregnant women are usually tested for HIV, hepatitis B, chlamydia, and syphilis.
-Pregnant women with certain risk factors may also be tested for gonorrhea and hepatitis C.
+• Pregnant people.
+Pregnant people are usually tested for HIV, hepatitis B, chlamydia, and syphilis.
+If you are pregnant and have certain risk factors, you may also be tested for gonorrhea and hepatitis C.

 • Men who have sex with men.
-Compared with other groups, men who have sex with men have a higher risk of STDs.
+Compared with other groups, men who have sex with men and bisexual men have a higher risk of STIs.
 Men in this group should be tested at least once a year for syphilis, chlamydia, gonorrhea, and HIV.
 Men with multiple partners may benefit from more frequent testing.

 • People who use injectable drugs.
 Sharing needles puts you at risk for HIV.
 Regular HIV testing is recommended for this group.

-Some STDs do cause symptoms.
-Symptoms vary depending on the type of STD, but you may need testing if you have one or more of the following symptoms:
+Some STIs do not cause symptoms or may only cause mild symptoms.
+So it is possible to have an infection and not know it.
+Symptoms vary depending on the type of STI, but you may need testing if you have one or more of the following symptoms:

 • Pain during sex